hsurisetti/Mission_to_Mars/README.md

 ## Overview :

- In this project, we are organizing , analyisng and visulaizing the information about the climate of Mars by performing web-scraping and data analysis.
+ In this project, we are organizing , analyisng and visualizing the information about the climate of Mars by performing web-scraping and data analysis.

- Resources :
+ ## Resources :
   - Data Source : Mars News ,  Mars Temperature Data
   - Software : Python, JupyterNotebook
   - Libraries: BeautifulSoup, Splinter